gvwilson/sdxpy-2023-02/gross-craig/tester/README.md

 3. Think of another plausible way to interpret part 1 that *wouldn't* pass the tests you wrote for part 2.

+### Solution:

+The code for (1) and (2) are in `tester.py`.

+As for (3), we could consider a test that had multiple assert statements.
+The whole test could be considered failing if only one assert failed, but the summary could count each assertion's pass, fail, or error separately.

 ## Failing on Purpose